How to Advertise on Philadelphia Radio

 The allocated budget for most campaigns can be fulfilled by carefully considering each factor above.
 Reputable radio station account executives can provide the necessary data for business owners to weigh both the efficiency and effectiveness to balance these factors.

-On November 11, 1921, KYW signed-on as the first radio station in Philadelphia, Pennsylvania.
+In March of 1922, WGL signed-on as the first radio station in Philadelphia, Pennsylvania.
 Since then, local business owners have depended on radio advertising to successfully market their goods and service.
-Using any advertising metric, despite the inundation of new media options, radio remains the most potent medium for fulfilling the marketing objectives of Delaware Valley area business owners
+Using any advertising metric, despite the inundation of new media options, radio remains the most potent medium for fulfilling the marketing objectives of Delaware Valley area business owners of every size.

-This guide was created as a resource for Delaware Valley small business owners by Larry Julius and Bob McCurdy.
+This guide was created as a resource for Delaware Valley area small business owners by Larry Julius and Bob McCurdy.
 Both authors have each spent more than 35 years creating successful radio advertising campaigns for national, regional, and local advertisers.
-Mr. Julius and Mr. McCurdy both hold positions with Beasley Media Group.

 ABOUT BEASLEY MEDIA GROUP